kubesphere/kubesphere/README.md

 ## Latest Release

-KubeSphere Advanced Edition 2.0.2 was released on **July 9th, 2019**.
+KubeSphere 2.0.2 was released on **July 9th, 2019**.
 See the [Release Notes For 2.0.2](https://docs.kubesphere.io/advanced-v2.0/zh-CN/release/release-v202/) to preview the updates.

 ## Installation